GayashanDeshapriya/Application-Programming-Interfaces-API/README.md

 # Application-Programming-Interfaces-(API)
 ### What is API:
 - An Application Programming Interface (API) is a contract that allows code to talk to other code.
-APIs are the building blocks of modern software because they allow for sharing of resources and services across applications, organizations, and devices.
+APIs are the building blocks of modern software because they allow for the sharing of resources and services across applications, organizations, and devices.

 ### Why are APIs important?
 - APIs help developers integrate exciting features and build automation without reinventing the wheel